 2. PawZ Rubber Dog Boots for Medium Paws

-These rubber boots offer a minimalist, flexible feel that closely mimics a dog's natural paw shape.
-They slip on easily and provide a waterproof barrier, making them useful for rainy days, hot pavement, or snowy sidewalks.
-The anti-slip traction helps prevent slipping indoors or out.
+These minimalist rubber boots provide a flexible, waterproof barrier that closely mimics your dog's natural paw shape.
+They slip on easily and are especially helpful for rainy walks, hot pavement, or snowy sidewalks.
+The lightweight design makes them easy to pack and use when needed, offering basic protection for sensitive areas.

 What We Like: